-In 2021, a total of 2 569 complaints of alleged misconduct, resulting in 2 400 cases with 2 871 allegations, were received and handled.
-Of the complaints, 84% came via the SpeakUp channel and the remainder were self-identified via existing internal controls.
+In 2022, a total of 2 569 complaints of alleged misconduct, resulting in 2 400 cases with 2 871 allegations, were received and handled.
 More details about the type of complaints and how they were handled can be found in the 2022 Novartis in Society Integrated Report (PDF 8.7 MB).

 In 2021, we completed a targeted human rights assessment of our SpeakUp grievance mechanism against the UNGPs.
 While we prohibited retaliation against anyone for raising a concern in our SpeakUp policies, during our assessment we identified the absence of a standalone Non-Retaliation Policy as a potential risk that may prevent people from raising concerns.
 To mitigate this risk, in 2022 we adopted a new standalone Non-Retaliation Policy to clarify and reinforce the message that retaliation against anyone for raising a SpeakUp case, or a grievance through any channel, will not be tolerated.

 In 2000, Novartis was one of the first international companies to implement a commitment to pay a living wage to all its employees.
 Each year, Novartis Group companies review salaries for all associates and adjust salaries that fall below the living wage level.
 In 2021, we covered 97 countries, and we identified 120 cases across three countries where employee wages were below the agreed living wages.
 Based on the results, our local People & Organization teams made the relevant adjustments.
 More details about our living wage program can be found here.